 Cividas is an e-Government Case Management platform that allows public administrations to streamline their internal processes, saving time and money.
 But it does more.
 It helps Authorities to stay ahead of legislation regarding e-Government by improving internal processing and providing a modern, easy to navigate public-facing web portal.
 This gives citizens more access to the services offered.

-With Cividas, workflows, document management, invoicing, integration with other systems and much more can be completed by anyone.
+With Cividas, workflows, documents, application forms, integration with other systems and much more can be completed by anyone.
 There’s even a customizable version for Local Councils.

 Side 2: